44mira/ingenuity-parking/README.md

 # Ingenuity Parking

-To run this project, you both the frontend and backend must be running.
+To run this project, both the frontend and backend must be running.

 Both of the instructions on how to run either are found within their respective directories `./frontend` and `./backend`.